kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 What this means is that technical knowledge is a valuable asset in an engineering manager.
 Without that, any type of manager would do their job easily.
 But, the further you go, the less important that technical knowledge becomes.
-The work becomes more abstract, if that makes sense.
+The work becomes more abstract from the codebase specifics, if that makes sense.

 And so, the question whether you have to stop coding is a complex one.
 You definitely need to stop _contributing_ to production codebase as soon as possible; I hope that sank in by now.
 As an EM you might fix a minor bug or two on a regular basis, just to keep your hand on the pulse of how the engineering process feels like at the moment.
-Or a principal engineer, if they're very good at what they do, might occasionally lend a hand to a team that struggles.
+Or, a principal engineer, if they're very good at what they do, might occasionally lend a hand to a team that struggles.

-Outside of that, it really depends on how much do you actually value technical work, and how much spare time you have.
+Outside of that, it really depends on how much do you actually _value_ technical work, and how much spare time you have.
 Some of us, yours truly included, have an incessant need to build stuff, and you can keep doing that as a hobby your entire life.
 But, you need to recognise and respect the fact that it has very